Medical Imaging

 RAD 205.
 Radiographic Positioning IV.
 3 Credits.

-Covers basic positioning of the digestive system, urinary system, trauma imaging, C-arm function and mobile imaging.
-Includes lab experience to practice peer positioning, image critique, anatomical identification, pathologies and energized imaging with the use of phantoms.
-Includes trauma and non-trauma scenarios.
-Prerequisite: RAD 103.
+Covers positioning of patients for imaging of digestive system, urinary system in fluoroscopic studies.
+Introduces imaging of patients in trauma situations, mobile scenarios, and use of x-ray equipment in the surgical setting.
+Provides hands on lab experience to practice peer positioning, image critique, anatomical identification, pathologies, radiation safety and energized imaging with the use of phantoms.
+Covers both trauma and non-trauma scenarios.
+Prerequisites: RAD 103.

 RAD 206.
 Survey of Medical Imaging Diseases.
 3 Credits.